yorgoh/qiskit-metal/README.md

 where `<virtual_env_path>` is where you want the Python virtual environment to be installed.
 On Windows, replace `source <virtual_env_path>/bin/activate` with `.\<virtual_env_path>\Scripts\activate`.

-## For Developers
-If you are planning to develop the qiskit metal codebase, you'll want to use these instructions to [setup developer workspace](/docs/NEW_DEVELOPER_SETUP.md)
+Finally, if you are planning to develop the qiskit metal codebase, you'll want to use these instructions to [setup developer workspace](/docs/NEW_DEVELOPER_SETUP.md)

 ## Common Issues